jameslnewell/tradie/README.md

     "vendors": [], //the third-party packages placed into `vendor.js` for long term caching "loaders": [], //the webpack loaders
     "plugins": [], //the webpack plugins
-    "externals": [], //the browserify externals
+    "externals": [], //the webpack externals
     "extensions": [".js"] //the script extensions
   },
   "styles": {